rkho/sanity/README.md

 While we can explicitly curate our own Twitter timelines by unfollowing and muting others, there are two temptations in the front and center of Twitter: The Explore tab and What's Happening.

-Sanity puts you in control.
+Sanity puts you in control by removing the parts of Twitter that you can't.

 ## How